vikingeducation/project_todo_twilio/README.md

 ## About the Project

-Much like other apps I've built, this one was inspired by my need for a tool.
-I was working my way through a self-paced software engineering curriculum and wanted to be able 1) track my progress and 2) estimate my completion date.
-So built this app and it sure has made my day easier.
+Much like other apps I've built, this one was inspired by my need for a specific tool to make my life easier.
+I was working my way through a self-paced software engineering curriculum and wanted to be able to primarily 1) track my progress and 2) estimate my completion date.
+I built this app and it has, indeed, solved my problem.
 People with login credentials can see it here [vcs-progress-tracker.herokuapp.com](https://vcs-progress-tracker.herokuapp.com/)

 # Tour of The App
-The home page is a dashboard that displays calculations of velocity and a list of all of my tasks.
-In this view, the tasks are separated into sections: "Current Task", "To Do", and perpetually rewarding "Completed" section.
+The home page contains a dashboard that displays calculations of velocity and a list of all of my tasks.
+In this view, the tasks are separated into sections: "Current Task", "To Do", and the perpetually rewarding "Completed" section.

 ![Alt text](/app/assets/images/screenshots/tasks_index.png?raw=true "Home Page - Dashboard")

-Each task's status is visually indicated by color, which is handled by a view helper:
+Below the dashboard, each task's status is visually indicated by color, which is handled by a view helper:
 ```erb
 <!-- app/views/tasks/_task.html.erb -->